FlowFuse/website/src/blog/2023/07/how-to-build-a-secure-opc-ua-server-for-plcs-in-node-red.md

 10. [Summary](#summary)

 ## Introduction <a name="introduction"></a>
-While it is not uncommon to find PLCs that have built-in OPC-UA server capabilities, such as Omron and Siemens, this is not an industry-wide practice.
+While it is typical to find PLCs that have built-in OPC-UA server capabilities, such as Omron and Siemens, this is not an industry-wide practice.
 One notable exception is Allen Bradley PLCs.
 For Allen Bradley, you have to buy FactoryTalk Linx Gateway (formally RSLinx Enterprise) for OPC-UA Server capability, or you need to employ a 3rd party OPC-UA Server.
 This article will guide you through the process of using Node-RED as a 3rd party OPC-UA Server for Allen Bradley, by creating a custom Information Model for the PLC data, publishing it, then securing the server with SSL to make it production-ready.

 ## PLC to OPC-UA Server Architecture Overview <a name="plc-to-opcua-arch"></a>